microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/filestoragecontainercustompropertydictionary.md

 Namespace: microsoft.graph

+> [!IMPORTANT]
+> APIs under the `/beta` version in Microsoft Graph are subject to change.
+Use of these APIs in production applications is not supported.
+To determine whether an API is available in v1.0, use the **Version** selector.

-The **fileStorageContainerCustomPropertyDictionary** resource is a [dictionary](https://github.com/microsoft/api-guidelines/blob/vNext/graph/patterns/dictionary.md) storing custom properties of the file storage container in key/value pairs.
+The **fileStorageContainerCustomPropertyDictionary** resource is a [dictionary](https://github.com/microsoft/api-guidelines/blob/vNext/graph/patterns/dictionary.md) storing custom properties of the fileStorageContainer in key/value pairs.

-It consists of keys (custom property names) and [fileStorageContainerCustomPropertyValue](../resources/fileStorageContainerCustomPropertyValue.md) values (custom property values).
+Each custom property consists of keys (custom property names) and [fileStorageContainerCustomPropertyValue](../resources/fileStorageContainerCustomPropertyValue.md) values (custom property values).

 ## Properties